 The AGF Smart Meter project

-Back in 2017, AGF Videoforschung began equipping TV panel households with measurement router technology developed by GfK.
-Since 2019, the project has been highly prioritised to expand the panel into the AGF Video Panel.
+Since 2019, AGF Videoforschung has been increasingly equipping TV panel households with measurement router technology developed by GfK.
+The project is a high priority in order to expand the panel into the AGF Video Panel.
 On the one hand, AGF wants to continuously expand the single-source core and connect further data sources.
 On the other hand, the technology used offers the added value of fully recording in-home video usage across different devices in perspective.
 With the integration of the routers, AGF is successively closing measurement gaps and obtaining more links to the digital panels for streaming measurement that Nielsen operates for AGF.

 Aim of the report